urvashiagarwal/zogy/README.md

 **Project Name:** Food Website

 **Description:**
 This food website is a web development project created during a summer internship training program.
 It serves as a showcase of my web development skills and is not intended for commercial use.
 The website is live and is designed to display various food-related content, including information about different foods and related details.
-It also includes a content management system (CRM) for managing the menu.
+It also includes a content management system (CMS) for managing the menu.

 **Key Features:**
 - Displays a variety of food items and information.